meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![motors_hub_driver_2.png](_figures/motors_hub_driver_2.png)

-The top part of the structural body, creates sockets to host two temperature sensors, sockets to host the two power modules vertically, sockets to attach the analog drivers, as well as holes indicating exactly where the PCB boards are mounted and a socket for an 80mm fan.
+The top part of the structural body, creates sockets to host two temperature sensors, sockets to host the two power modules vertically, sockets to attach the analog drivers, as well as holes indicating exactly where the PCB boards are mounted and a socket for an 80 mm fan.

-The following photos showcase the top and bottom parts of the structure, manufactured using a low end CNC, equipped with with laser.
+The following photos showcase the top and bottom parts of the structure, manufactured using a low end CNC, equipped with laser.

 ![motors_hub_structure_laser](_figures/structure_laser.jpg)